ychalier/homewatch/README.md

 **Home setup**
 - A local server (e.g. a Raspberry Pi) acts as a media server, using local video files
-- A computer acts as the video player playing medias over the local network
+- A computer acts as the video player, streaming medias from the local network
 - A phone remotely controls the video player on the computer

 Note that I tried using a Raspberry Pi 3B+ as a video player, but performances were to low for it to be reliable.

-On each machine where Homewatch runs (e.g. the computer in the bedroom setup or the local server and the computer in the home setup), you'll need to install Homewatch using the following instructions, and edit the settings accordingly.
+Each machine hosting either the media server or the video player (or both) requires an installation of Homewatch and a specific configuration.
+See instructions below.

 ### Prerequisite